 Learn everything there is to know about planting trees and looking after them.

 Good preparation will ensure the success of any tree planting project and help you provide an environment in which your young trees will thrive.

-This handbook is designed for use by conservation volunteers and others interested in planting trees.
+This handbook describes how to plant and protect young trees.
+It is intended to be used by conservation volunteers and others interested in creating new woodland, planting hedgerows or individual trees.

 It contains everything you need to know about tree propagation, tree planting, protection and weeding.
 It goes into the background of 'why' we should plant trees along with the law relating to trees.

 Tree planting & aftercare subjects

 Loads of background information - why plant trees, assessment, planning and design, trees and the law, species, safety, tools and equipment.